davidxmoody/davidxmoody.com/src/posts/2014-09-01-music-for-programming.md

 ---
 title: Music for programming
 date: 2014-09-01
+tags: featured
 ---

 Music is awesome.
 Music while programming is even more awesome.
 It reduces the effect of distracting background noise and helps you get into the right frame of mind.
 Without further ado, here are my recommendations.

-## Grooveshark broadcasts

-[Grooveshark](http://grooveshark.com/) is pretty great.
-It offers an incredibly easy to use streaming service.
-It runs in the browser and is completely free.

-I like the [broadcasts](http://grooveshark.com/#!/broadcasts) section.
-It's essentially user-created radio stations.
-[Programming Electronic & Alternative](http://grooveshark.com/#!/writhem/broadcast) is my favourite.
-Any other EDM broadcast without vocals is usually pretty good too.

-I also think it's worth creating a Grooveshark account so that you can save your favourite tracks.
-Stopping work to read about the current track is very distracting.
-Switching tabs and clicking the favourite button is easier.
+## Get Work Done Music

+[Get Work Done Music](http://www.getworkdonemusic.com/) is a free and very simple streaming service.
+It has just two options: "Fast" and "Faster".
+It serves up music from Soundcloud which is suitable for working.
+I love the simplicity and also the music.

 ## musicForProgramming();

 [musicForProgramming();](http://musicforprogramming.net/) is another source of free music meant to aid concentration.
 I like it.
 There is a lot of interesting music on there.

 My only criticism is that there is a bit too much silence mixed in with the tracks.
 I find that when there is too much silence, background noises suddenly become distracting again.
 It's still worth checking out though, especially if you are already working in a quiet environment.

-## Get Work Done Music

-[Get Work Done Music](http://www.getworkdonemusic.com/) is another free and very simple streaming service.
-It has just two options: "Fast" and "Faster".
-It serves up music from Soundcloud which is suitable for working.
-I love the simplicity and also the music.

 ## Assassin's Creed 2 OST